Ru Hollywood Stories

-"Ru Hollywood Stories" is the sixth episode of the seventh season of RuPaul's Drag Race.
+"Ru Hollywood Stories" is the sixth episode of the seventh season of the American television series RuPaul's Drag Race.
 It originally aired on April 6, 2015.
-Merle Ginsberg and Ariana Grande are guest judges.
+The episode's main challenge tasks the contestants with acting in sketches about Merle Ginsberg from the perspectives of Ginsberg, RuPaul, and Michelle Visage.
+Ginsberg and Ariana Grande are guest judges.
+Katya wins the main challenge.
+Kandy Ho is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Jaidynn Diore Fierce to "Break Free" by Grande featuring Zedd.

 Episode

-Ariana Grande is a guest judge.
+Katya (pictured at RuPaul's DragCon NYC in 2018) wins the episode's main challenge.

-For the episode's mini-challenge, the contestants work to gain points by selecting Pit Crew members while avoiding the one with a monster in his pants.
+The contestants return to the workroom after Mrs. Kasha Davis's elimination on the previous episode.
+On a new day, RuPaul greets the group and reveals the mini-challenge, which tasks the contestants with working to gain points by selecting Pit Crew members while avoiding the one with a "monster" in his pants.
 Ginger Minj wins the mini-challenge.

-For the main challenge, the contestants have to re-enact "Whatever Happened to Merle Ginsberg" from the point of view of Merle Ginsberg, Michelle Visage, and RuPaul.
-The groups are:
+RuPaul reveals the main challenge, which tasks the contestants with acting in "Whatever Happened to Merle Ginsberg" sketches of Ru Hollywood Stores, from the perspectives of Merle Ginsberg, Michelle Visage, and RuPaul.
+As the winner of the mini-challenge, Ginger Minj assigns the following groups: